+4.3.
 Modern Slavery Guidelines

-In 2018 we developed and published our Modern Slavery Guidelines.
+We continue to uphold the Modern Slavery Guidelines which we developed in 2018.
 The Guidelines are applicable globally to all of Palladium's operations, employees, and all representatives of the company.
-These Guidelines provide further information and guidance on the implementation of our Code of Conduct Policy with regards to the prevention of all forms of modern slavery and human trafficking in the delivery of projects by, and in the business operations and supply chains, of Palladium.
+These Guidelines provide further information and guidance on the implementation of our Code of Conduct with regards to the prevention of all forms of modern slavery and human trafficking in the delivery of projects by, and in the business operations and supply chains, of Palladium.